 golds-chat: Ncurses based command line chat program, used to send and automatically receive messages and user configs continually from a server.

-golds-gtk: GTK based GUI chat program, used to send and automatically receive messages and user configs, continually from a server.
-Supports multiple channels and display of image files.
+golds-gtk: GTK 4 and OpenGL based GUI chat program, used to send and automatically receive messages and user configs, continually from a server.
+Supports multiple servers and channels simultaneously, and display of image files.

 Goldstein uses two different forms of encryption: symmetric block cipher and Diffie-Hellman-Merkle (DHM) key exchange.